tarrasqueapp/tarrasqueapp/ARCHITECTURE.md

 ## `cli`

-The `cli` app is a command-line interface (CLI) built with the following technologies:
+The `cli` package is a command-line interface built with the following technologies:

 - [zx](https://www.npmjs.com/package/zx): A tool for writing better scripts.
 - [TypeScript](https://www.typescriptlang.org/): A typed superset of JavaScript that compiles to plain JavaScript.